trendscenter/mint-computation-nvflare-app-boilerplate/comp_author.md

 Included in this repository are an example application and boilerplate code, which serve as practical starting points for creating your own applications.

 # NVFLARE

+NVFLARE is an open-source federated learning tool developed by NVIDIA You can find NVIDIA's documentation and source code here: https://nvflare.readthedocs.io/en/main/index.html https://github.com/NVIDIA/NVFlare

 ## Overview
-NVFLARE is an open-source federated learning tool developed by NVIDIA You can find NVIDIA's documentation and source code here: https://nvflare.readthedocs.io/en/main/index.html https://github.com/NVIDIA/NVFlare

-Its useful to start with an overview of the basic parts of FLARE In the vocabulary of NVFLARE an `app` is what you'll be developing.
-It will contain the custom code for your specific computation.
+Its useful to start with an overview of the basic parts of FLARE

-To run a federated computation using your NVFLARE `app` you'll need basic knowledge of how to setup and operate an NVFLARE `project`.
+### The NVFLARE App
+In NVFLARE terminology, an `app` represents the specific computation or learning model you develop.
+It encapsulates the custom logic and algorithms necessary for your federated learning computation.

+### The NVFLARE Project
+A successful federated learning project requires setting up and managing an NVFLARE project, which includes:

-You start by `provisioning` the project which creates a set of startup kits for the sites, the server, and an admin component to use.
+- Provisioning: Initiating a project creates startup kits for various components (sites, server, and admin) necessary for your federated network.
-One the server, sites, and admin components are launched and connected by using the scripts in their respective startup kits, you can then submit a `job` which uses your custom `app`
+- Deployment: Launching and connecting the server, sites, and admin components using scripts provided in the startup kits.
+- Execution: Submitting a job that runs your custom app across the federated network.

+### Development Environment:

 NVFLARE is a python package.
-Whether you develop your application using a container or on your local system, remember that the components will run in their own containers.
-NVFLARE provides a `POC` (proof of concept) mode as a optional tool for quickly developing and testing NVFLARE apps.
-When developing your app using POC mode, be considerate of how the production environment of containerized computations will be different - particulalry when it comes to absolute and relative paths to directories for `data/`,  `results/` and computation parameters.
-There are ways we can standardize around this to make development using POC mode not require any changes when an app runs in production.
+NVFLARE applications can be developed both in containerized environments and on local systems, with the final deployment running in containers.

+#### Proof of Concept (POC) Mode
+NVFLARE offers a `POC` mode as an optional tool for rapid development and testing of applications.
+While POC mode simplifies the initial development process, it's important to consider the differences between the POC environment and the production environment in containers, particularly regarding file paths (data/, results/, and computation parameters).
+Standardizing development practices can minimize these differences, ensuring a smooth transition from POC to production.